jacintanjuguna/RecipeApp/README.md

 # recipe-app
-.Used vanilla html, CSS and JavaScript
+.Used vanilla JavaScript, CSS and html
 .recipe info on click
 .fav recipe (w/localStorage)